-Though these words of warning were spoken by the prophet Amos to apostate Israel in the 8th century B.C., they are just as applicable to us today in the 21st century A.D.
+These words of warning were spoken by the prophet Amos to apostate Israel in the 8th century B.C., but they are just as applicable to us today in the 21st century A.D.
 Here are 7 reasons why we should also take these words to heart:

 1. Our Meeting with God Follows Death, and It Is Sure and Certain

 Dear friend, according to the Holy Scriptures, you and I are destined to have a meeting with God, and the meeting cannot be avoided.
 It is sure and certain, according to Hebrews 9:27,